AtomicYakuza/AuroraTracker/README.md

 ├── LICENSE                 # License details (MIT)
 ├── 📁 Scripts/
-│   ├── AuroraClass.py      # Contains the Aurora class for data fetching, cleaning, and analysis │   ├── locatorClass.py     # Contains the Locator class for finding the users: latitude, longitude & city │   ├── main.py             # Main program file (Run program from here)
+│   ├── AuroraClass.py      # Contains the Aurora class for data fetching, cleaning, and analysis │   ├── locatorClass.py     # Contains the Locator class for finding the user's: latitude, longitude & city │   ├── main.py             # Main program file (Run program from here)
 ├── 📁 Data/
     ├── historicData.csv    # Contains the stored data requested by the program